 - 1. The goals and the objectives of the supervision, including: - a.
-Protection of the public, i.e., the protection of the welfare of the supervisee's clients; - b.
-Protection of the supervisee; - c.
-The role of gatekeeper, which is accomplished by assessing the supervisee's readiness for autonomous practice; - d.
+Protection of the public, i.e., the protection of the welfare of the supervisee's clients: - b.
+Protection of the supervisee; - The role of gatekeeper, which is accomplished by assessing the supervisee's readiness for autonomous practice; - d.
 Professional development of the supervisee; - e.
 Remediation of areas where the supervisee is not meeting criteria for competence or ethical standards; and - f.
 Preparation for independent practice. - 2.
 A statement of the job duties and responsibilities of the supervisee, including: - a.
 The psychological services to be offered; - b.
-Maintenance of adequate records regarding services provided; - Informing supervisors of all essential clinical and ethical elements of all cases being supervised, including disclosing all ethical, legal and professional problems; and
+Maintenance of adequate records regarding services provided; - c.
+Informing supervisors of the essential elements of the cases being supervised, including disclosing all ethical, legal and professional problems; and - d.
+Adhering to laws, regulations, ethical standards, and organizational/agency rules governing psychological practice, including: - i.
+Informing clients of supervisees' training status, - ii.
+Obtaining informed consent to share information about the psychological service with the supervisors. - 3.
+A statement of the roles and responsibilities of supervisors, including: - a.
+Informing supervisees of supervisors' licensure status and qualifications; - Noting that the supervisor will discuss relevant ethical, legal and professional standards of conduct with the supervisee;